Find Tech Schools

 Recommendations Required

-How Hard Is It To Get Into Oberlin?
+How Hard Is It To Get Into Oberlin College?

-Oberlin has a fairly low acceptance rate of 34%, which makes it more selective than most schools.
-Take time to make sure you submit all the requested materials and you prepare the application in full.
-You don't want to get denied right off the bat due to an incomplete application!
+Oberlin College admits 34%, making it moderately selective.
+Take time to make sure you submit all the requested materials and prepare the application in full.

 Average Test Scores

-About 34% of students accepted to Oberlin submitted their SAT scores.
-When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 680 and 750.
-Math scores were between 658 and 710.
+When looking at the 25th through the 75th percentile of admitted students at Oberlin College, SAT Evidence-Based Reading and Writing scores ranged between 700 and 760.
+Math scores were between 660 and 760.

 200